What to Do if You Can't Afford to Put Your Child Through College

 It's important to note that parents who choose Parent PLUS loans are required to start paying back the loan once it is fully disbursed; however, parents can request a deferment.
 This differs from other federal student loans where the repayment period typically begins six months after graduation.

-Regardless of which option you choose, it's important to know who is responsible for repaying the loan, as well as understand the interest rates, fees and repayment options.
-Before deciding, compare the various loan options, their repayment terms, interest rates and eligibility requirements to find the best fit for you.
+Regardless of which option you choose, it's important to know who is responsible for repaying the loan, as well as understand the interest rates, fees and repayment plans.
+Before deciding, compare student loan options, their repayment terms, interest rates and eligibility requirements to find the best fit for you.